Frequently Asked Questions

 How are BARF and Rolls used in Allergy Elimination Diets?

 When a dog is suffering from allergies, it is fed the Novel Protein for a period of about 6 to 8 weeks to “detoxify” and stabilize the pet’s digestive system.
 Once the allergy has stopped, specific single meat protein should be introduced one at a time to determine if it is the culprit allergen.
 When no allergic reaction occurs after about a week, that protein type is deemed “safe” for the pet.
 This is repeated until the allergen protein is identified.

 How is BARF compared to other home-processed raw meat diets?

-BARF has been specifically designed to provide a complete and balanced diet for pets, focusing on all natural ingredients, the freshest premium human consumption grade meat cuts with essential health supplements including vitamins, Omega 3 and 6, minerals and probiotics to target specific areas including skin and coat nourishment, gastrointestinal health improvement, bone health, and overall animal well-being based on AATCO standards resulting in a totally balanced and healthy diet for your dog, which is likely to be missing in home processed diets.
+BARF has been specifically designed to provide a complete and balanced diet for pets, focusing on all natural ingredients, the freshest premium human consumption grade meat cuts with essential health supplements including vitamins, Omega 3 and 6, minerals and probiotics to target specific areas including skin and coat nourishment, gastrointestinal health improvement, bone health, and overall animal well-being based on AAFCO standards resulting in a totally balanced and healthy diet for your dog, which is likely to be missing in home processed diets.